Extracting Transport Properties of Quark-Gluon Plasma from the Heavy-Quark Potential With Neural Networks in a Holographic Model: Transport properties of QGP

 Fig. \ref{6} illustrates the energy loss of bottom quark (\(m_b=4.7\) GeV) and charm quark (\(m_c=1.3\) GeV) at vanishing chemical potential.
 From Fig. \ref{6}, it is clear that the energy loss increases with momentum.
 In addition, higher temperatures lead to an increase in energy loss.
 The qualitative results are similar to Refs. \cite{Guo:2024mgh,Du:2024riq,Chen:2024epd}.

-Next we proceed to study the diffusion coefficient, which in the AdS/Schwarzchild context can be written as \cite{Chen:2024epd}
+Next we proceed to study the diffusion coefficient, which in the AdS/Schwarzchild context can be written as \cite{Chen:2024epd,Gubser:2006bz,Herzog:2006gh,Liu:2006ug}

-According to Eq. (\ref{eq22}), we calculate the diffusion coefficients of space heavy quarks normalized by 2$\pi T$, as shown in Fig. \ref{7}.
+According to Eq. (\ref{eq22}), we calculate the heavy-quark diffusion coefficient normalized by 2$\pi T$, as shown in Fig. \ref{7}.
 As can be seen from the figure, the diffusion coefficient of heavy quarks gradually increases with increasing temperature, and this behavior is consistent with reference \cite{Altenkort:2023oms}, indicating that the analytic solution of \(w(r)\) obtained by KANs is reliable.
 Besides, the qualitative behavior of diffusion coefficient is consistent with Ref. \cite{Andreev:2017bvr}.

 Now we turn to the study of jet quenching parameter and we obtain the following expression for the jet quenching parameter in the holographic model \cite{Chen:2024epd}

 Here \(a_0\) is defined